NSS

 This chapter describes the certutil

-certificate tool that is available in Oracle Linux and how to use it to create Certificate
+tool available in Oracle Linux and how to use it to create Certificate Signing Requests

-Signing Requests (CSRs), self-signed certificates, and privately owned CA certificates with
+(CSRs), self-signed certificates, and privately owned CA certificates with NSS database

-NSS is a set of libraries designed to support cross-platform development of security-enabled client and server applications.
-Applications built with NSS can support SSL v2 and v3, TLS, PKCS #5, PKCS #7, PKCS #11, PKCS #12, S/MIME, X.509 v3 certificates, and other security standards.
+NSS is a set of libraries designed to enable cross-platform development of security-enabled client and server applications.
+Applications built with NSS work with SSL v2 and v3, TLS, PKCS #5, PKCS #7, PKCS #11, PKCS #12, S/MIME, X.509 v3 certificates, and other security standards.

 Before you can use certutil